 I’m not sure who hit it.
 All I can tell you is that it was a right-handed batter on the Braves, but anyway, if you look closely at the image above, you can see me (in the light blue shirt) on the stairs, just before I darted to my left and grabbed it in an empty row.

-When the Giants took the field and started playing catch, Brandon got a great shot of Johnny Cueto staring us down:
+When the Giants took the field and started playing catch, Johnny Cueto stared me down: